 - 24/7 phone assistance by our local office/representative

 - Bus transfer from Myra to Antalya on Day 7

-- Lunches and dinners on the first and last day
+- All lunches and dinners on the first and last day

 - Travel insurance (required – get a quote online)

 - Personal expenses

 - Local tourist taxes and entry fees (payable on-site)